wenhao/mushrooms/README.md

 #### Attentions

-1. Stub okhttp interceptor prior to failover okhttp interceptor.
+1. Failover okhttp interceptor always prior to stub okhttp interceptor.
 2. Exclude from failover okhttp configuration if don't need it when stub.

 ### Copyright and license